feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### Install Spark On Windows

 Step 3:  <a href="https://github.com/steveloughran/winutils/blob/master/hadoop-2.8.3/bin/winutils.exe">Download WinUtils</a>.
 This is the 64-bit version and should be 110KB.
 There is a 32-bit version which is approximately 43KB; it will **not** work with 64-bit Windows!
-Put this exe somewhere like C:\spark\bin\.
+Put it somewhere like C:\spark\bin\.

 ![The winutils readme.](presentation/assets/image/winutils.png)